BetonQuest/BetonQuest/docs/Participate/Setup-Project.md

 Select "Add as Maven Project".

 At this point it is always recommended to run `mvn verify` to check if the software builds fine before making any changes.
-To build the BetonQuest jar, you run `mvn verify`.
+To build the BetonQuest jar, you also run `mvn verify`.
 You can do this from the command line or use IntelliJ's `Maven` tab (double-click on `BetonQuest/Lifecycle/verify`).
 You can then find a `BetonQuest.jar` in the newly created folder `/target/artifacts`.